FULL STACK DEVELOPMENT

 Session 2: Resume Writing Workshop

-This workshop teaches students to carefully document the work they are doing, write notes on their specific contributions, and record what challenges they are facing with their learning new material.
+This workshop teaches students to carefully document the work they are doing, write notes on their specific contributions, and record what challenges they are facing while their learning new material.
 They are then tasked with starting to think through / document their own narrative – how they got to Code Platoon, their experience in the military, etc.

 Sessions 3-5: Individual Resume Writing Coaching